NEMETHY: From rubble to petroruble: towards the birth of a new monetary order?

 The recent sanctions against Russia catalysed a sudden fall of the ruble from RUB81 to the dollar to RUB150.
-But between March 7 to April 3, 2022, the ruble miraculously recovered to RUB85 to the dollar.
+But between March 7 and April 3, 2022, the ruble miraculously recovered to RUB85 to the dollar.
 What happened?

 Very simply: Russia declared that from April 1, gas deliveries to “unfriendly” countries must be paid in rubles or gold.
 The Russian central bank also agreed to buy gold at RUB5,000 per gram, effectively linking the ruble to both gold and oil.

 The Russians were able to strengthen their currency by (a) increasing demand for rubles (e.g. gas importers had to buy rubles to buy gas) and (b) tying it to gold.
-Russia just announced that this will be the prototype for other commodities in future (e.g. wheat, fertiliser, etc.).
+Russia just announced that this will be the prototype for other commodities in future (e.g. wheat, fertiliser, etc).
 Terms of trade also shifted massively to Russia’s advantage, (i.e. the prices of energy and food-related commodities, Russia’s main exports, soared).

-In this financial war, each side played to its strength—the US to its control of the US dollar payment system, the Russians to their strength in energy (being the world’s largest gas exporter and third largest oil exporter).
+In this financial war, each side played to its strength – the US to its control of the US dollar payment system, the Russians to their strength in energy (being the world’s largest gas exporter and third largest oil exporter).

 Zoltan Pozsar, a well-known Credit Suisse analyst and former US Treasury official, stated that we are entering a new monetary order, which he calls Bretton Woods III: “Commodities are real resources … and resource inequality cannot be addressed by QE…you can print money, but not oil to heat or wheat to eat.”